pynucastro/pynucastro/docs/source/jac-devel.rst

 likewise, for tabulate weak rates, we can compute the derivative with respect to temperature by differentiating the interpolant.

-We take advantage of the fact that each rate's flux contributing to $dY_i/dt$ is linear in
+We take advantage of the fact that each rate's flux contributing to $\partial Y_i/\partial t$ is linear in
 $\lambda$, and simply construct the algebraic form of $\partial Y_i/\partial t$ using
 $\partial \lambda/\partial T$ instead of $\lambda$ by calling the ``rhs_nuc`` function in ``actual_rhs.H``.
 This gives us $\partial \dot{Y}_i/\partial T$.